 - Any injury that results in death

-Injuries that lead to personal injury claims can happen in many ways.
-Victims may suffer serious injuries like spinal and brain injuries in a major car accident, but this is not the only way that people can suffer serious accidental injuries that may lead to a personal injury claim.
+Furthermore, these types of injuries can occur in all kinds of ways.
+Victims frequently suffer serious injuries like spinal and brain injuries as a result of major car accidents, but this is not the only way that people can suffer from serious injuries.
 Slip and fall accidents often cause spinal injuries and even nerve damage.
-Chemical burns and fires may cause severe injuries that lead to permanent disfigurement.
+Chemical fires may cause severe burns that lead to permanent disfigurement.
 Workplace accidents may result in loss of limbs or amputations.
-Even a severe dog bite can lead to serious scars and disfigurement.
+Even a severe dog bite can lead to lacerations that cause scars and disfigurement.
 No matter how you or your family member was seriously injured, our attorneys can help you with your case.